 Revenue expenditure is reported in the Council's Accounts under the Comprehensive Income and Expenditure Statement (CIES).
-The CIES takes a wider view of financial performance than that shown in the General Fund and shows the accounting position for the year, namely of £13m (a 1% increase in net worth).
+The CIES takes a wider view of financial performance than that shown in the General Fund and shows the accounting position for the year, namely a surplus of £105.4m.
 This surplus represents the total amount by which the Council's net worth has increased during the year as shown in the Balance Sheet.

-Movement in Reserves Statement (page 21)
+Movement in Reserves Statement